astampoulis/makam-paper-funpearl/artifact/README.md

 <https://github.com/astampoulis/makam/releases/tag/v0.7.13>

+The source code for Makam v0.7.13 is also included within the artifact:

+    ./run-shell.sh
+    cd /makam-src
+    ls

 The source code of the paper, along with CircleCI integration which builds the paper and this artifact, are available at: